OWASP/owasp-summit-2017/Working-Sessions/DevSecOps/Securing-GitHub-Integrations.md

 As more and more services are integrated with GitHub, the public and private repos of different companies are being exposed to a much wider set of attackers and threats.

-Currently, the GitHub security model does not allow the granularity required to control access (for example read-access to only one repo), which means that choices tend to be limited to either:
+Currently, the GitHub security model does not allow the granularity required to control access (for example read-access to only one repo).
+This means that choices tend to be limited to either:

  a) provide no access and no use of the 3rd party service (which ironically might provide a security service)